 York Region has many natural heritage features.
-They include the Oak Ridges Moraine, the Greenbelt, Lake Simcoe Protection Plan area and numerous Areas of Natural and Scientific Interest (ANSIs), Environmentally Sensitive Areas (ESAs), lakes, watercourses, wetlands and woodlots.
-The map shows the Oak Ridges Moraine, Greenbelt, and Areas of Natural and Scientific Interest in York Region.
-Further maps showing the Regional green lands system, key hydrologic features, woodlands, wellhead protection areas, Oak Ridges Moraine aquifer vulnerability areas and watershed boundaries as well as agricultural and rural areas are included in the York Region Official Plan and were referenced in the development of this TMP.
+They include the Oak Ridges Moraine, the Greenbelt, Lake Simcoe Protection Plan area and numerous Areas of Natural and Scientific Interest (ANSIs).
+Environmentally Sensitive Areas (ESAs), lakes, watercourses, wetlands and woodlots.
+Many of these areas are subject to provincial legislation (Section 4.2 of the Greenbelt Plan, 2017) that must be considered when implementing the recommendations of the TMP.
+The map shows the Regional Greenlands System, Oak Ridges Moraine, Greenbelt, and Areas of Natural and Scientific Interest in York Region.
+Further maps showing the Regional green lands system, key hydrologic features, woodlands, wellhead protection areas, Oak Ridges Moraine aguifer vulnerability areas and watershed boundaries as well as agricultural and rural areas are included in the York Region Official Plan and were referenced in the development of this TMP.